AnshumanPM/Torrent-API/README.md

 # Torrents Api ✨

-> API for scraping torrents from 1337x, Piratebay, Eztv, Nyaasi, Torlock, YTS , Torrent Galaxy , Rarbg and Ettv
+> API for scraping torrents from 1337x, Piratebay, Eztv, Nyaasi, Torlock, YTS, Torrent Galaxy, Rarbg, Zooqle, KickAss, Bitsearch and Ettv
 ---
 # How to install